musharraf-marikkar/M3photography/README.md

 # Portfolio Webpage

-This is my personal portfolio webpage showcasing my work, skills, and experience.
+This is my personal portfolio webpage showcasing my photography work, skills, and experience.
 The webpage is designed to present a professional and modern look while providing easy navigation and a pleasant user experience.
 It includes various sections such as an About Me section, a Gallery for showcasing my projects, a Contact section for reaching out to me, and a Footer with social media links.

 # Theme